1. Home: Explore careers

 • at least 2 years' experience of working with children – paid or voluntary

-Courses are a mix of practical work and theory.
-If you're not already working in healthcare play, you need to arrange a placement during the course.
+If you're not already working in a healthcare setting, you'll need to arrange a placement during the course.
+You will need to complete at least 200 hours of work placements for each year.

 More Information